 Paula Baker-Laporte, FAIA

 Hailed by Natural Home Magazine in 2005 as one of the top 10 green architects in the US, Paula leads the EcoNest design team.
 Paula was graduated from the University of Toronto, School of Architecture in 1978 and from The International Institute of Bau-Biologie and Ecology in 1995.
 In 2007, she was elected into the College of Fellows of the American Institute of Architects.
 She headed a wide-ranging architectural practice based in Santa Fe, New Mexico since 1986.
 Since 1992, Paula has dedicated her practice to the precepts of environmentally sound and health enhancing architecture and her firm continues to lead in the fields of healthy and natural design and design and consultation for the chemically sensitive.
+She has been the principal architect at EcoNest Architecture in Ashland, Oregon since 2010.

 Paula has lectured, taught and published extensively on the topic of healthy and ecological design.
 She is currently developing and teaching courses for the International Institute of Bau-biologie and Ecology.
 She is the primary author of Prescriptions for a Healthy House.
 She is a contributing author to several books.